rstolpe/docs-stolpe/How-To/VMWare ESXi/update-esxi-webgui.md

       ls
       </pre>
       <!-- /wp:enlighter/codeblock -->
-    3. Now when do step 5 to 7 again and everything should work
+    3. Now do step 5 to 7 again and everything should work
 9. If you don't get in to any errors after you have run the update command it should look something like this

 10. As you can see now we need to reboot the host, we can do that by typing following command